centrahq/api-documentation/source/reference/stable/order-api/create-order.md

             - ISO-Alpha-2 (``SE``, ``US``, ``GB`` etc)

+   * - ``pricelistId``

+       .. type:: int
+          :required: false

+     - ID of pricelist to use for the order, if not provided, the pricelist for the current country will be used.

    * - ``pricelist``

        .. type:: string
           :required: false

-     - Name of pricelist being used for the order, if not provided, the pricelist for the current country will be used.
+     - Name of pricelist to use for the order.
+Will only be used if ``pricelistId`` is not provided.
+If not provided, the pricelist for the current country will be used.

+   * - ``marketId``

+       .. type:: int
+          :required: false

+     - ID of the market to use for the order.
+If not provided, the market for the current country will be used.

    * - ``market``

        .. type:: string
           :required: false

-     - Name of the market used for the order.
+     - Name of the market to use for the order.
+Will only be used if ``marketId`` is not provided.
 If not provided, the market for the current country will be used.

    * - ``customerRegister``